sugedavid/personal_tutor_backend/README.md

    - On Windows: `.venv\Scripts\activate`

-   - On MacOS: `source .venv/bin/activate`
+   - On Linux/macOS: `source .venv/bin/activate`

 3. Install libraries defined in the requirements.txt file: